rwash/rwash.github.io/about.md

 ### Short Bio

 Rick Wash is an Assistant Professor at Michigan State University in the School of Journalism and the Department of Telecommunications, Information Studies, and Media.
+His work involves understanding how people think about their interactions with computers, and their interactions with other people through computers, with a particular focus on security and collaborative systems.
+He is PI on two NSF grants, studying home computer security and crowdfunding systems.
 He completed his PhD at the School of Information at the University of Michigan.
-Prior to studying information, Rick completed his masters degree in Computer Science from the University of Michigan, and his bachelors degree in Computer Science from Case Western Reserve University.
-He currently works on understanding motivations for participating in online social media systems, and designing social media systems that influence behavior.
+Prior to studying information, Rick completed his masters degree in Computer Science from the University of Michigan, and his bachelors degree in Computer Science from Case Western Reserve University

 ### Longer Life Story